Israel Matz

-Israel Matz (ישראל מץ; February 9, 1869 - February 10, 1950) Matz is well known for founding the Ex-Lax company in 1906, today owned by Novartis.
+Israel Matz (ישראל מץ; February 9, 1869 - February 10, 1950) was a Lithuanian Jewish philanthropist.
+He is well known for co-founding the Ex-Lax company in 1906, today owned by Novartis.
 His grandson, Roy M. Goodman, was a New York State Senator from 1969–2002.

 Community activity

 Israel Matz Institute for Jewish Law

 The Israel Matz Institute for Jewish Law at the Faculty of Law of the Hebrew University of Jerusalem, is located on Mount Scopus, in one of the original buildings of the Hebrew University, built in 1925.